edulis8/DAG-workflow-runner/README.md

 The `isCyclic` function checks if a graph contains a cycle, which would cause an infinite loop in the workflow runner.
 It uses a DFS traversal algorithm to detect a cycle.

 # App.css
-The styling of the form and the UI.
+Styling for the UI using vanilla CSS.

 # graph-utils.test.ts
 Tests on the core depth-first traversal logic and wait times.
 Uses sinon to mock the clock and simulate the passage of time, and to fake the callback function passed to `printNodesWithDelays`

 # validation-utils.ts
-Tests for graph validation checking functions.
+Tests for graph validation checking functions and the errors they throw.

 # Future Improvement Ideas:
 - Disable button while task runner is in progress.
 Will involve a mechanism for checking when all the timeouts are done.
 Perhaps a preprocessing step.
-- Show a visualization of the graph as the task runner traverses it, [something similar to this:](https://visualgo.net/en/dfsbfs)
+- Show a visualization of the graph as the task runner traverses it, [something similar to this.](https://visualgo.net/en/dfsbfs)